jpalardy/jpalardy.github.io/_posts/2019-03-04-dealing-with-large-files-in-vim.markdown

 category: posts
 ---

-Vim is fast, that's one of its main selling point.
+Vim is fast, that's one of its main selling points.
 In general, it can deal with very large files easily.

 But there are ways to ruin your Vim experience, and it's not especially hard:
 - opening LARGE files, with syntax highlighting